Sekigahara/prototype-automatic-umbrella/README.md

 The HMM is intended to capture the **temporal/stochastic behavior of weather** and provide a probability of the umbrella being in the OPEN state.

+Currently, the prototype only considers water drop/raining condition, future development, we will cover the temperature effect that triggers the umbrella to be open and further performance improvement.